 ￼￼In 1997 The Web was only 3 years old and there was very little information online about Fiat Spiders.
 Given the fact that at the time I had a web design and development company, I decided to change that.
 After all, I wanted to fix up my car and I wanted to communicate with other Spider owners and enthusiasts.
 FiatSpider.com, .org and .net were available so I purchased those domains and built a very modest forum site.
 The site began to get traffic right away and before long I was getting plenty of great information on the car.

 ￼Within a short amount of time, FiatSpider.com began to gain critical mass.
-I had to upgrade servers, software and bandwidth to handle it.
+I had to upgrade servers, software and bandwidth to handle the growth and demand.
 During hurricane Isabell, we lost power and the site went down.
-You would have thought that it was an international crisis by the number of e-mails and calls I got from around the globe in a panic because FiatSpider.com was down.
-We bought generators to get it back online.
+You would have thought that it was an international crisis by the number of e-mails and calls I got from the site's users from around the globe, all in a panic because FiatSpider.com was down.
+We bought generators and got it back online.